Macrometacorp/docs/docs/photoniq/est/index.md

 ### Third-Party Vendor Support

 Supports all major third-party tag vendors out-of-the-box while also allowing custom JavaScript tags, providing immediate and flexible access to critical marketing and analytics tools.

+### Cookie Proxying

+Proxies and manages cookies client-side, offering similar functionality as if the scripts were running natively in the browser.
+This maintains expected cookie behavior.

+### High Performance

+Offloads client third-party JavaScript such as Google Analytics or Bing to the edge, which improves website performance.
+EST significantly reduces the load time and overall latency for web pages, enhancing the user experience.

+### Scalability

+Handles growing numbers of tags, user interactions, and data volume without compromising site performance by distributing work across a scalable infrastructure.

+### Easy Integration

+Provides a straightforward JavaScript SDK and configuration snippets to seamlessly integrate EST into existing websites and apps with minimal code changes.

 ### Easy Deployment and Management